davidmweber/dbwriter_rust/README.md

 [Diesel](https://diesel.rs/).

 ## Setup
-Ensure you have installed [Rust](https://www.rust-lang.org/tools/install) and have a working PostgreSQL instance running on your machine.
-Now make sure that there is a copy of libpq (the PostgreSQL driver library) on your machine.
+Ensure you have installed [Rust](https://www.rust-lang.org/tools/install) and have a working PostgreSQL instance with a copy of libpq
+(the PostgreSQL driver library) on your machine.
 On Linux, install it using
 ```sh
 sudo apt install libpq-dev
 ```